 Typically, attorneys who fail to adequately communicate with their clients are admonished.
-See, e.g., In the Matter of Gerald M. Saluti, Jr., DRB 07-117 (June 22, 2007) (attorney representatives of failed to communicate with the an incarcerated client); In the Matter of Edward G. O'Byrne, DRB 06-175 (October 27, 2006) (attorney did not inform his client about court-imposed costs against the client and delayed notifying him of a motion subsequently filed by the adversary for the collection of those costs); In the Matter of Alan Zark, DRB 04-443 (February 18, 2005) (attorney did not reply to the requests for information about their matter; clients' in addition, the attorney caused his clients unnecessary concern over the disposition of some checks to be transmitted to a court-appointed fiscal agent when the attorney turned over the checks to the agent six months later without first notifying the clients); and In the Matter of William H. Oliver, DRB 04-211 (July 16, 2004) (attorney failed to keep client apprised of developments in her matter, including a sheriff's sale of her house).
+See, e.g., In the Matter of Gerald M. Saluti, Jr., DRB 07-117 (June 22, 2007) (attorney failed communicate with representatives to the incarcerated client); In the Matter of Edward G. O'Byrne, DRB 06-175 (October 27, 2006) (attorney did not inform his client about court-imposed costs against the client and delayed notifying him of a motion subsequently filed by the adversary for the collection of those costs); In the Matter of Alan Zark, DRB 04-443 (February 18, 2005) (attorney did not reply to the clients' requests for information about their matter; addition, the attorney caused his clients unnecessary concern over the disposition of some checks to be transmitted to a court-appointed fiscal agent when the attorney turned over the checks to the agent six months later without first notifying the clients); and In the Matter of William H. Oliver, DRB 04-211 (July 16, 2004) (attorney failed to keep client apprised of developments in her matter, including a sheriff's sale of her house).
 But see In re Wolfe, 170 N.J.
-71 (2001) (failure to communicate with client; reprimand imposed because of the attorney's ethics history: an admonition, a reprimand, and a three-month suspension).
+71 (2001) (failure to communicate with client; reprimend imposed because of the attorney's ethics history: an admonition, a reprimend, and a three-month suspension).